Skip to main content

 To use the agent alongside workflows, you can run individual idempotent steps that the workflow can run, each with configurable retries, with guarantees that the workflow will eventually complete.
 Even if the server crashes mid-workflow, the workflow will pick up from where it left off and run the next step.
 If a step fails and isn't caught by the workflow, the workflow's onComplete handler will get the error result.

-Using the agent actions within a workflow
+Using the Agent within a workflow

 You can use the Workflow component to run agent flows.
 It handles retries and guarantees of eventually completing, surviving server restarts, and more.
 Read more about durable workflows in this Stack post.